 • Maximise your property allowance

-By leaving your home to your children (or grandchildren) in your will, you will be entitled to ‘property allowances’.
+By leaving your home to your children (or grandchildren) in your will, you will be entitled to a ‘property allowance’ – also known as the residence nil rate band.
 Essentially, these allowances increase your personal nil rate band by £175,000 (correct for the tax year 2022-23) – and you’ll be able to pass on an estate worth up to £500,000 – without paying a single penny of inheritance tax.

 For a married couple – who choose to combine their allowance and leave their home to their children – this means passing on an estate of up to £1m free from IHT.